Klodii/dotfiles/.config/nvim/README.md

 language you are using is presente in the installed list of Mason (`:Mason`).
 Mason is the plugin that handles the languages.

+## Debug Adapter Protocol(DAP)
+Like LSP, DAP is a protocol that put itself in the middle, between the code and the debugger.
+So even with different codes, you can use the same DAP structure to debug it.
+So, the DAP handles the `step in`, `continue` and other debbugging commands for different languages.
+The plugin we use is called `nvim-dap`.

 # VIM usefull keys